What is Equity Value?

 Given the enterprise value, one can work backward to calculate equity value.

 Multiples Valuation: Equity Value vs Enterprise Value

 Both equity value and enterprise value are used to value companies, with the exception of a few industries such as banking and insurance, where only equity value is used.
 An important thing to understand is when to use equity value and when to use enterprise value.
 It depends on the metric that is being used to value a company.
-If the metric includes the net change in debt and interest income and expense, then equity value is used; if it does not include the net change in debt and interest income and expense, then enterprise value is used.
+If the metric includes the net change in debt, interest income, and expense, then equity value is used; if it does not include the net change in debt, interest income, and expense, then enterprise value is used.
 The reason enterprise value is used before any interest or debt has been deducted is because that cash flow is available to both debt and equity shareholders.

 Learn more about Comparable Company Analysis and different types of valuation multiples.

 Discount Rate: Equity Value vs Enterprise Value

 When calculating equity value, levered free cash flows (cash flow available to equity shareholders) are discounted by the cost of equity, the reason being, the calculation is only concerned with what is left for equity investors.

 Similarly, when calculating enterprise value, unlevered free cash flows (cash flow available to all shareholders) are discounted by Weighted Average Cost of Capital (WACC) as now the calculation includes what is available to all investors.